AlexGimeno3/GPT_Corpus/README.md

 **GPT_Outputs**

-This directory contains the text outputs generated with GPT-4 for analysis in the project: "Completeness and Readability of GPT-4 Generated Multilingual Discharge Instructions in the Pediatric Emergency Department" by Alex Gimeno, BS; Kevin Krause, MS; and Colin G. Walsh, MD, MA at Vanderbilt University.
+This directory contains the text outputs generated with GPT-4 for analysis in the project: "Completeness and Readability of GPT-4 Generated Multilingual Discharge Instructions in the Pediatric Emergency Department" by Alex Gimeno, BS; Kevin Krause, MS; Starina D'Souza, BA; and Colin G. Walsh, MD, MA at Vanderbilt University.

 The prompt used was "Create discharge instructions (in under 500 words) for pediatric [diagnosis] at a(n) [5th/8th]-grade reading level in [Spanish/English] for parents."